ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Item Positioners.rst

 |image1|

-`Row </sdk/apps/qml/QtQuick/qtquick-positioning-layouts#row>`__ items
+`Row </sdk/apps/qml/QtQuick/qtquick-positioning-layouts/#row>`_  items
 are used to horizontally arrange items.
-The following example uses a Row item to arrange three rounded
-`Rectangle </sdk/apps/qml/QtQuick/Rectangle/>`__ items in an area defined by an outer colored Rectangle.
-The
-`spacing </sdk/apps/qml/QtQuick/Row#spacing-prop>`__ property is set to include a small amount of space between the rectangles.
+The following example uses a Row item to arrange three rounded :ref:`Rectangle <sdk_qtquick_rectangle>` items in an area defined by an outer colored Rectangle.
+The :ref:`spacing <sdk_qtquick_row#spacing-prop>` property is set to include a small amount of space between the rectangles.

 We ensure that the parent Rectangle is large enough so that there is some space left around the edges of the horizontally centered Row item.